vasilakisfil/api_bomb/README.md

 ApiBomb::War.new(options.merge({paths: paths})).start!
 ```

+`Weighted` path uses [Pickup](https://github.com/fl00r/pickup) gem underneath.

 # Advanved
-You can have lambdas/procs in any hash value (or key for RandomPaths).
-Internally
+You can have lambdas/procs in any hash value (or key for `Weighted` paths).
-Path::Single, Path::Sequence and Path::Weighted classes are used, which you can also use
+Internally `Path::Single`, `Path::Sequence` and `Path::Weighted` classes are
+used everywhere, which you can also use
 but I have ommitted them from the examples for the sake of simplicity (and added
 a builder that figures out what you actually want).